wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 visible: true
 ---

 Maybe this is an admission of vanity, but when I feel down about my ability in academia, I sometimes rewatch my old aerial performance videos.
-I think about all the times I flailed and fell before finally getting it.
+I think about all the times I fell before finally getting it.
 It reminds me that learning rarely feels graceful while it's happening.

 This got me thinking about how deeply my years of training in aerial arts have shaped the way I approach research.
 Strength, resilience, choreography, communication, community--lessons I learned on the hoop continue to ground me in the lab.
 So here's a reflection on what one passion taught me about another.